cmetzjr/MoreFootballLessCovid/README.md

 # MoreFootballLessCovid
-Project 1 for Rutgers Coding Bootcamp https://manuelpierre.github.io/MoreFootballLessCovid/
+Project 1 for Rutgers Coding Bootcamp<br>
+https://manuelpierre.github.io/MoreFootballLessCovid/

 This app was developed in recognition of two facts - NFL fans want to attend football games this season, but they also want to minimize their risk of contracting COVID-19.
 Version 1.0 of MoreFootballLessCOVID allows the user to evaluate the risk of attending games around the NFL.